sujith-eag/vu-library/docs/mca/speech.md

 ok, Look at here

+Ayyo PPT ilvalla, nan favorite projectru illa,
+Ok no problem,
-Ayyo PPT ilvalla, nan favorite projectru illa, irli aadru we will do, look at here...
+irli aadru we will do, look at here...

-I want your 100% attention now, everyone 100% attention now.
+Everyone I want your 100% attention now, everyone 100% attention now.

 ___

+Idu already nimge helidini,
+let me see who will tell me the answer,

+How many categories of students are there,
+>>>>>
+Ahh, this was the answer i was looking for,
+Yelli jorag helo,
+Ahh super kano neenu...

+So we have 3 categories of students, you already know this, i won't repeat,

 I want to tell you people something,

-According to me there are three categories of students, that i've already told you, mathe repeat madalla...

 Today here also there are 3 categories of students,

-Category one, students who are not even present here, Yak bandilla kelbedi nangu gothilla.
+Category one, students who are not even attending the event, Yak bandilla kelbedi nangu gothilla.

 Category two,